Astig-1982/The-Quiz-Project/README.md

 ### Project Goals

-Master Quiz main target is the people with a basic and above general knowledge with a predilection for science, history, geography.
-In the nearest future other categories related to intellectual knowledge will be added.
+Master Quiz main target is the people with a basic and above general knowledge with a predilection for educational topics.
 The game is aimed to offer a straight forward and easy way to test your knowledge; something that can be done, for example, while waiting at the bus stop.

 ### Users Goals

 * A game that can be fun and challenging in the same time.
 * A straight forward path to start the quiz, without navigating throught different menus.
-* A quiz that will have just educational categories, rather than lifestyle or main stream categories.
+* A quiz that will have just educational categories, rather than lifestyle or main stream.
 * A way to contact the products developer in case of any suggestions, complaints or any other relevant topics.
 * A way to follow the developer on social media.
 In this case you will be on track with new potential releases and updates.
-* A quiz with different outcomes, depending on how many answers are right or wrong.
+* A quiz with different outcomes, depending on how good you are in the game.

 ### Users Stories

-* As a user I am looking for a quiz game that will challenge me on an intelectual level and will be fun to play in the same time so I can always have handy a fun general knowledge test kit in my pocket.
+* As a user I am looking for a quiz game that will challenge me on an intelectual level and will be fast and fun to play in the same time so I can always have handy a fun general knowledge test kit in my pocket.
 * As a user I am looking for a quiz app that will be ready to start as soon as I open the app, without making me navigate through different menus before I have the option to actually start the quiz.
 * As a user I would like to be able to keep track through social media of the app updates and other future realeses from the developer.
 * As a user I would like a quiz app with a simple and clear design in order to focus on the questions rather than to be distracted by other features of the app during the game.